escowho/qpack/README.md

         .Rproj.user folder.
 Creates a zip file names after the study in the general study directory.
 -   create_codebook
-    -   Creates a codebook or data dictionary for a dataframe
     -   Creates a codebook or data dictionary for a dataframe in dataframe format that can be exported to Excel.
 Provides a list of the variables (Column), randomly pulls an example value for